top of page

 The installation is composed of video, found images and found fabrics.
 The fabrics are handmade, intricately woven textiles historically associated with the feminine, and the domestic.
 They are brought into a gallery context as found objects, as well as to be in dialogue with the photographs that have been translated by hand onto them.
 The quiet repetitive nature of the fabrics and the photos representing different examples of “maintenance” (of the earth, the household, the mind and body, as well as a more theoretical maintenance of social/political structures) weave together a constellation that proposes a reevaluation of progress and maintenance, and a reexamination of “work in progress.”

-This exhibition, titled Work in Progress was the conclusion of a three month residency at Tangent Projects alongside painter D La Her.
+This exhibition, titled Work in Progress was the conclusion of a three month residency at Tangent Projects alongside D La Her.

 bottom of page